ebmdatalab/compare-trials.org/README.md

 compare-trials.org was originally a WordPress site, pulling in data from S3.

-It is now in maintanance mode, and is served as a static site via GitHub pages.
+It is now in maintenance mode, and is served as a static site via Cloudflare Pages.